 Again, the key to this perplexing dilemma is that you must focus on the fact that what is happening to you is for a reason with the intent of preparing you for your season.
 This way of thinking causes you to understand that the characters involved in your oppression have no idea of how much they're playing an important part in your development for greater.
-In fact without them the purpose of what you're going through cannot be complete.
+In fact, without them, the purpose of what you're going through cannot be complete.

-The biblical account of Joseph revealed that after his father died, his brothers thought that Joseph would exact revenge on them for what they had done to him.
-However look at what Joseph said to his fearful brothers, "And Joseph said unto his brothers, fear not for am I in the place of God?
-But as for you, you thought evil against me; but God meant it for good, to bring to pass as it is this day to save much people alive.
+The biblical account of Joseph revealed that after his father had died, his brothers thought that Joseph would exact revenge on them for what they had done to him.
+However look at what Joseph said to his fearful brothers, "And Joseph said unto his brothers, fear not for am I in place of God?
+But as for you, you thought evil against me; but God meant it for good, to bring to pass as it is this day to save many people alive.
 Now fear not for I will nourish you and your little ones.
 And he comforted them and spoke kindly to them Genesis 50:15-21.

-I want to encourage someone this morning that I am aware that it seems almost impossible to forgive someone that has set you back in life or hurt you in such a way that it feels almost impossible to forgive them.
+I want to encourage someone this morning that I am aware that it seems almost impossible to forgive someone that has set you back in life or hurt you in such a way that it feels nearly impossible to forgive them.
 However, I promise you that your connection with this person, group or place is not by accident and far greater than your pain.
-As with Joseph, it was after his testing that he understood the reason for his pain, thus causing him to not hate his oppressors because the truth is those folks were apart of advancing him to where he was going.
+As with Joseph, it was after his testing that he understood the reason for his suffering, thus causing him to not hate his oppressors because the truth is those folks were apart of advancing him to where he was going.

-If you are still in a position where you hate those that have done you wrong or you're still bitter against them, then this is a clear indicator that you've missed the purpose behind your lesson.
+If you are still in a position where you hate those that have done you wrong, or you're still bitter against them, then this is a clear indicator that you've missed the purpose behind your lesson.
 Even worse, whom ever you were being conditioned to deliver or whatever position you were being conditioned to fulfill, you will now treat others the way you were treated.

 My words of wisdom to you are to allow your challenges to renew your mind because its purpose is to ultimately change the way that you think so that you don't pollute where you're going.
 Do not place your focus on the negative to become negative instead let the negative be the symbol of what you should not be like.